gaissmai/extnetip/README.md

 existing `net/netip` types are provided.

-With these small extensions, third-party IP range libraries based on stdlib `net/netip` are now possible without frequent conversion to/from bytes.
+With these small extensions, third-party IP range libraries based on stdlib `net/netip` are now possible without frequent conversion to/from bytes, see also https://github.com/gaissmai/iprange

 ## API